The World Today for August 05, 2022

 That construction could be moving forward because reviving the 2015 nuclear deal with Iran is unlikely, Axios wrote.
 Former US President Barack Obama, China, Russia, and various European powers negotiated the deal under which Iran agreed to reverse its nuclear program in exchange for international sanctions being lifted.
 But President Donald Trump withdrew the US from the arrangement.
 Now, President Joe Biden is trying to resuscitate it.
 The Council on Foreign Relations featured this excellent rundown of the often poor relations between Iran and the West since the Iranian revolution, and why that is so.

 Europeans who sought to maintain the deal recently said Iran won’t get a better opportunity to reduce the chances of a nuclear conflict that could destroy the country, especially if it fires a nuclear warhead at Israel, the Associated Press added.

-Writing in Foreign Policy, Ellie Geranmayeh, a fellow of the European Council on Foreign Relations, and Esfandyar Batmanghelidj, founder of the Bourse & Bazaar Foundation predicted that Iran would only become more isolated, more economically vulnerable and more geopolitically cornered if Khamenei and Raisi didn’t accept a deal soon.
+Writing in Foreign Policy, Ellie Geranmayeh, a researcher at the European Council on Foreign Relations, and Esfandyar Batmanghelidj, founder of the Bourse & Bazaar Foundation predicted that Iran would only become more isolated, more economically vulnerable and more geopolitically cornered if Khamenei and Raisi didn’t accept a deal soon.

 Wherein the old problems will not only likely persist, they’ll probably get worse.

-And some officials believe that Iranians angry about poverty, corruption and restrictions on their daily lives may increasingly fail to blame the Western Boogeyman and instead turn their rage on their leaders.
+Meanwhile, without the external Western Boogeyman, some officials believe that Iranians angry about poverty, corruption and restrictions on their daily lives might turn their rage on their leaders.
 The powers that be would do anything to stop that.